 Interest rate risk - The Authority is exposed to interest rate movements on its borrowings and investments.
-Movements in interest rates have a complex impact on the Authority.
+Movements in interest rates have a complex impact on the Authority, depending on how variable and fixed interest rates move across differing financial instrument periods.
 For instance, a rise in variable and fixed interest rates would have the following effects: